JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     assignments are not permitted in an interpolation⋮ =#

-Even though booleans are considered numeric in Julia, we treat them as an error to guard against quoted use in boolean HTML attributes.

-    htl"<button checked='$(true)'"
-    #=>
-    ERROR: DomainError with true:
-    The attribute 'checked' is boolean, use unquoted attribute form.
-    =#

 ## Quirks & Regression

 Since this string format uses Julia macro processing, there are some